QUICK TRAIL FACTS

 - Trail Mileage: 6.8 miles in network

 - Pets: yes

 - Sights: Davis Stream, old stonework mill site

-Miles of walking here (almost seven all together)!
+Miles of walking here!
 An “eternal spring!” where water bubbles up from the ground.
-And a riverish stream that has both rapids and slow, wide, meandering sections.
+And a wide stream that has both rapids and slow, wide, meandering sections.
 I loved my walk here on a sharp December day with low glinting sun rays creating long shadows.
-The preserve, maintained by the Midcoast Conservancy, has nearly 7 miles of trails.
+The preserve, protected by the Midcoast Conservancy, has nearly 7 miles of trails.

 I parked on the North Mountain Road, just a bit before Rocky Mountain Road, and walked the southern trails first, (which are marked by blue blazes), and then hit the northern side (which are marked with yellow arrow signs).
 The trails for the most part were easy to follow, but keep your eyes peeled for the next sign.
 The land to the north is wet and boggy, so wear sturdy boots.
 On the southern side, Joe’s Trail leads to some pretty views of Davis Stream.
 It’s a steepish hill down to the stream (and back up again), so be prepared for a bit of huffing.